Saturday, 16 August 2025

 • Clear internal heat

-After four weeks of treatment, her condition has significantly improved.
+After four weeks of acupuncture treatments combined with Chinese Herbal Medicine, her condition has significantly improved.
 She now sleeps better, no longer experiences night sweats, and reports feeling noticeably calmer and more balanced.

 From a TCM perspective, menopausal symptoms are primarily associated with imbalances in the Kidney, but also involve the Liver, Heart, Spleen, and sometimes the Lung.
 These imbalances are often categorized into distinct patterns: